James Harris (North Carolina politician): End of Reconstruction

-By 1874, disfranchisement after the Reconstruction era was instituted bt so-called redeemers and state laws passed to take away African Americans' rights that had been granted to them after the Civil War.
+By 1874, disfranchisement after the Reconstruction era was instituted by so-called redeemers and state laws passed to take away African Americans' rights that had been granted to them after the Civil War.
 "Red Shirt" Democrats used scare tactics to prevent African Americans from voting and the Republican party chose to have "lily white" tickets to make it more likely to win elections.

 Harris moved to Warren County in 1876.
 In 1878, his place on the ballot opposing another African-American Republican, James E. O'Hara, contributed to the victory of white Democrat William H. Kitchin.

 Harris was a delegate to the Republican National Conventions of 1884, when he was a supporter of Chester A. Arthur's unsuccessful bid for renomination.
 In the 1888 presidential election, he was elected as a delegate for James G. Blaine.
 He accepted a position in President Benjamin Harrison's administration, working in the nation's capital.

 Oberlin and other community development

 Harris developed what became known as Oberlin, a Raleigh-area community where former slaves were able to own their first homes.
 Named for Oberlin College, is it considered one of Harris' significant accomplishments.
 The community is located along Clark Avenue, Wade Avenue, and Oberlin Road.

-For freedmen to finance the purchase of land and homes, Harris founded the Raleigh Cooperative Land and Building Association.
+In 1868, a Raleigh branch of the Freedman's Saving and Trust Company was established and Harris was made one of its directors.
+In 1869, Harris and J. Brinton Smith founded the Raleigh Cooperative Land and Building Association, of which Harris was made president.
+The association operated for 10 years, issuing loans to blacks for the development of real estate.

 He helped found the Negro branch of the North Carolina Institute for the Deaf, Dumb, and Blind, which was the first school for blind African-Americans in the nation.
 He was a member of the North Carolina Agricultural Society for his lifetime.